 The Apple (Welsh Back)

 The Apple is an institution in a town that is famed for its great cider.
 It sells halves of cider for just £1.50 (these are proper traditional cider variations, so you’ll want a half as it is 8%!). .
 It is located on a converted Dutch barge right in the city centre, and is genuinely one of the best atmospheres for a pub in the whole of Bristol.
 You’ll also have access to a wide selection of perries if pear is more your thing than apple.

 The Lanes (Nelson Street)

-This is a totally unique location, and you’ll never find another place anything like it for a night out in Bristol.
 It is lively every day and night of the week, and you can go there to eat at the diner, to bowl in the bowling alley, sit and have a drink at the bar, sing in the karaoke rooms, or watch live music at the gig venue.
 You can pretty much do it all at The Lanes, whatever your entertainment poison.
 Other places that warrant a mention include The Cat and Wheel, and The Gallimaufry.